digitallyinduced/ihp/Guide/installation.markdown

 This will create an extra volume which is then mounted on `/nix`.
 We need to use this trick because MacOs Catalina does protect the root directory.

+To start using nix you need to restart your terminal to update your $PATH.

 This method is taken from the following Github Comment:
 [https://github.com/NixOS/nix/issues/2925#issuecomment-539570232](https://github.com/NixOS/nix/issues/2925#issuecomment-539570232)